cyberark/community/Conjur/CONTRIBUTING.md

 ### Review the contributor license agreements
-Before your code can be approved, please read our [CLA guide](#open-source-guidelines) to ensure you're compliant with our contributor license agreements, which includes:
+Before your code can be approved, please read our [CLA guide](#open-source-guidelines) to ensure you're compliant with our contributor license agreements, which includes instructions for:

 - [When the Repo Includes the CLA](#when-the-repo-includes-the-cla)
 - [When the Repo Does Not Include the CLA](#when-the-repo-does-not-include-the-cla)

 ### Read the Code of Conduct
-Please familiarize yourself with our [Code of Conduct](CODE_OF_CONDUCT.md).
+Please familiarize yourself with our [Code of Conduct](CODE_OF_CONDUCT.md, which details our community guidelines and provides instructions for how to get in touch to report violations.

 ## Start Contributing